-UTHSC Alert is the notification service that the University uses to communicate timely warnings by email and text message with students and employees.
+UT Health Science Center Alert is the notification service that the University uses to communicate timely warnings by email and text message with students and employees.

 During an emergency situation, every second counts and communication is critical.
-That is why Campus Police has taken steps to ensure that you receive emergency notifications at your UTHSC email address.
+That is why Campus Police has taken steps to ensure that you receive emergency notifications at your UT Health Science Center email address.
 It is also easier than ever for you to register additional emails, cell phone numbers, and pager numbers so that you receive alerts regardless of where you are or what device you use.

-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Campus Police Department may also post a notice on the campus-wide electronic bulletin board, providing the university community with more immediate notification.
+Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the UTHSC-PD may also post a notice on the campus-wide electronic bulletin board, providing the university community with more immediate notification.
 In such instances, a copy of the notice is posted around campus.
-Anyone with information warranting a timely warning should report the circumstances to the Campus Police Department, by phone (901.448.4444) or in person at 3 North Dunlap.
+Anyone with information warranting a timely warning should report the circumstances to the UTHSC-PD, by phone (901.448.4444) or in person at 3 North Dunlap.

 The Clery Act does not require the University to issue a timely warning for: (1) a Clery Act crime that occurs outside of University Clery Geography; or (2) for a crime that is not a Clery Act crime, even if that crime occurs on the University's Clery Geography.
-However, the Chief of Police may, in his discretion, issue a timely warning for a crime for which the Clery Act does not require the University to issue.
+However the Chief of Police, in consultation with the Executive Vice Chancellor and Chief Operating Officer, may issue a Campus Alert for other crimes.